arafat717/nxt-lv-assignment-two/README.md

 # Mongoose Express CRUD Mastery
-**Objective:** Develop a Node.js Express application with TypeScript as the programming language, integrating MongoDB with Mongoose for user data and order management.
+A Node.js Express application with TypeScript as the programming language, integrating MongoDB with Mongoose for user data and order management.
 Ensure data integrity through validation using Joi/Zod.

-### Set up the Project

-- Create a new Node.js Express project.
-- Set up a MongoDB database using Mongoose for storing user and order data.

 ### Define Data Models

-- Create Mongoose models for User data based on the provided data structure.
-(You can follow sample-data.json file for ideas)
+- Mongoose models for User data based on the provided data structure.
-- Define appropriate data types, validations.
+- appropriate data types, validations.

 ### Data Types List